opengeoshub/vgridpandas/docs/contributing.md

 ## Get Started

 Ready to contribute?
-Here's how to set up _vgrid_ for local development.
+Here's how to set up _vgridpandas_ for local development.

 1. Fork the [vgridpandas](https://github.com/opengeoshub/vgridpandas) repo on GitHub.